SpatialScore

 SpatialAgent Architecture

-Architecture and Workflow of SpatialAgent. (a) Specialized spatial understanding tools integrated in SpatialAgent; (b) The Plan-Execute paradigm for hierarchical task decomposition and stepwise execution; (c) The ReAct paradigm for iterative interaction and dynamic strategy refinement.
+Architecture and Workflow of SpatialAgent. (a) Specialized spatial perception tools within SpatialAgent; (b) The Plan-Execute paradigm for task decomposition and stepwise execution; (c) The ReAct paradigm for iterative interaction and strategy refinement.

 Results